Miami Uninsured And Underinsured Motorist Claims Attorney

 For example, if you have uninsured/underinsured motorist coverage on your own insurance, your insurance company will pay for what the uninsured driver or underinsured motorist’s insurance company cannot.
 Insurance companies routinely deny and delay uninsured/underinsured motorist claims.
 As an insured, you paid for this coverage.
 As an injured person, you are entitled to receive the coverage you paid for.

 However, very soon you may discover that your own insurance company is an adversary and rejects or denies coverage.
 In many cases, an attorney is necessary to seek recovery of UM coverage, which sometimes will not kick in unless and until the negligent driver’s insurance carrier tenders its policy limits to you.
 Then, your insurance carrier accepts this, thus triggering their responsibility to either pay you or force you to file a lawsuit.

 Our firm helps injured people find solutions to injuries caused by uninsured/underinsured motorists.
-Contact us today to schedule your free initial consultation and learn how we can help.
-We maintain offices in Tampa, Naples, Jacksonville, West Palm Beach and Miami.
+Contact us today to schedule your free initial assessment and learn how we can help.
+We maintain offices in Tampa and Atlanta.
 For your convenience, we can arrange a meeting at your home, in a hospital or at any public place of your choosing.

 Speak To A Tampa Car Accident Attorney Today!

-If you have been injured in an automobile accident, Feldman Law Group PA is there for you.
+If you have been injured in an automobile accident, Feldman Legal Group. is there for you.
 We will look out for your best interests!
-Call 800-669-0151 now for FREE and immediate no-obligation consultation with our experienced auto accident attorneys.
+Call 877-946-8293 now for FREE and immediate no-obligation consultation with our experienced auto accident attorneys.